Who8MyLunch/Jupyter_Video_Widget/README.md

 jupyter labextension install @jupyter-widgets/jupyterlab-manager
 ```

-And then run this from the js directory:
+And then run this from this project's js directory:

 ```bash
 jupyter labextension install .